cehteh/onsen/README.md

        'copy()' function used by the reference count implementations and the NaN tagging facilities can copy an 'u64' and try to attempt to free this multiple times.
 These are 'unsafe' functions becasue of that.
-  4. References obtained from Slots must not outlive the freeing of the Slot.
+  4. References obtained from slots must not outlive the freeing of the `Slot`.
-     * This is the main reason that makes the Slot freeing functions unsafe.
-There is no way for a Pool to know if references are still in use.
+     * This is the main reason that makes the `Slot` freeing functions unsafe.
+There is no way for a pool to know if references are still in use.
 One should provide or use a safe abstraction around references to enforce this.